genestack/public-odm-docs/04. Working with study/Curation script/README.md

 | female  |
 | unknown |

 Finally, a dictionary can be supplied in the rules.
-If the original value matches to one of the term's synonyms it will be replaced with the preferred term.
-The mapping rules will be ignored if a dictionary is supplied for the field.
+If the value (first mapped by rules) matches to one of the term's synonyms it will be replaced with the preferred term.

 ```json
 [